Thursday, July 2, 2015

 a large pinch of cardamom powder

 Place silicone muffin cups on a small cookies sheet or serving platter.
-If you don't have silicone muffin cups simply grease small bowls with a little coconut oil and set aside.
+You can also us small glass bowls or jars as well.

 Note: If the idea of making your own nut milk sends you into a mild panic, check out this video first.
 It will hopefully dispel all your fears and insecurities!